 - Requested Resources (1 page maximum).
-Investigators must clearly state and provide justification for the number of Anton node-hours requested for their project subject to the limits given in Estimating Requested Simulation Resources.
-The number of node-hours is 512 times 24 times the number of machine-days.
+Investigators must clearly state and provide justification for the number of Anton MD simulation units requested for their project subject to the limits given in Estimating Requested Simulation Resources.
 The justification should provide strong scientific arguments as to why the length and number of proposed simulation runs will be both sufficient and necessary to achieve the stated scientific objectives.
 Please refer to the Estimating Requested Simulation Resources section for benchmarks to facilitate estimation of requested resources.
-No more than a total of 8.14 machine-days (100,000 node-hours) can be requested per PI.
+No more than a total of 460,000 MD simulation units (9.1 machine-days) can be requested per PI.

 Important Dates and Proposal Review Process

 Proposals should be submitted electronically in PDF format at https://grants.psc.edu/cgi-